ywen/redis_cache_mailer_delivery/README.md

 to access all the mails

+## Sequel

+If you use Sequel and you set a sequel record into the Mail::Message (```mail.record = record```), the chances are you will encounter an error where you cannot serialize the message since the record might be a singleton.
+The gem has a builtin fix for this by using marshallable! method provied by Sequel since 3.6.0

-## Singleton objects
+## Other unmarshallable objects

-Some objects that cannot be marshaled because it is a Singleton.
-In that case, if the object respond to marshallable method, the gem will call the method before it saves the message to the redis store.
+The code will find if the mail being passed in responds to ```marshallable``` method, if it does, the code will call ```marshallable``` method before send it to the redis store

 ## Contributing